Glow-Lang/glow/compiler/ir-roadmap.md

 - Defines a function.

-Functions are made up of blocks, each of which consists of a label, a parameter list. a series of non-branching statements, and a final, branching statement, like a return, or jump (conditional or otherwise).
+Functions are made up of blocks, each of which consists of a label, a parameter list, a series of non-branching statements, and a final, branching statement, like a return, or jump (conditional or otherwise).

 The parameter list is a noteworthy feature; blocks can be seen as